Protract-123/BearSSL-PS3/README.md

     ./init_vcxproj.ps1

 Now you can open BearSSL.vcxproj and build the library which will be built into a seperate directory.
-I suggest copying your static linked library and the "inc" folder to somewhere else for easier usage.
+I suggest copying the built static linked library and the "inc" folder to somewhere else for easier usage.